<?xml version="1.0" encoding="UTF-8"?>

 <h3 class="wp-block-heading">Who Is Eligible for First-Time DUI Diversion Program?</h3>

-<p>To be eligible for the <a href="/practice-areas/first-time-dui-charge/">First-Time DUI</a> Diversion program, first, the case must be a misdemeanor DUI.
+<p>To be eligible for the <a href="/dui-defense/first-time-with-a-dui-charge/">First-Time DUI</a> Diversion program, first, the case must be a misdemeanor DUI.
 There can be no children in the vehicle.
 Also, the breath alcohol concentration must be below .200% and there cannot have been a crash.
 Additionally, there cannot be a prior DUI alcohol-related reckless driving, driving while license suspended with serious bodily injury or death, leaving the scene of an accident with injury or death, or vehicular homicide charges in the driver’s past.
 Finally, there cannot have been a prior DUI diversion program, more than one non-DUI diversion program as an adult, or in the five years prior to the date of offense the driver cannot have had a prior adjudication withhold or any portion of a sentence on a felony.</p>

 <h3 class="wp-block-heading">What Is The Process For Selecting Cases In This DUI Diversion Program?</h3>